Introduction to Coil Building

 • 20 lbs cone 6 clay

-• bisque and firing of work produced in the intensive (glaze firing is the responsibility of the participants)
+• bisque and firing of work produced in the intensive (You are responsible for glaze firing.)

 You will need to bring: